Maintaining Smart Contracts on Ethereum: Issues, Techniques, and Future Challenges: RQ1: What are the maintenance issues of smart contracts?

 \subsubsection{The Lack of High Quality Reference Code}

 High-quality reference source code can be a good example when developers conduct preventive maintenance.
-However, the qualities of open-source smart contracts are poor in Ethereum, and 63 (38.18\%) respondents of our survey mentioned that Solidity lacks useful reference code.
+However, the qualities of open-source smart contracts are poor in Ethereum, and 63 (38.18\%) respondents (Q8) of our survey mentioned that Solidity lacks useful reference code.

-He et al.~\cite{he2019characterizing} found that the copy-paste vulnerabilities were prevalent in Ethereum, and over 96\% of smart contracts have duplicates, which means the ecosystem of smart contracts on Ethereum is highly homogeneous.
+He et al.~\citep{he2019characterizing} found that the copy-paste vulnerabilities were prevalent in Ethereum, and over 96\% of smart contracts have duplicates, which means the ecosystem of smart contracts on Ethereum is highly homogeneous.
 Among these contracts, 9.7\% of them have similar vulnerabilities.
-Similar findings are reported by Kiffer et al.~\cite{kiffer2018analyzing}; they investigated 1.2 million contracts, and they can be reduced to 5,877 contract ``clusters" that have highly-similar bytecode.
+Similar findings are reported by Kiffer et al.~\citep{kiffer2018analyzing}; they investigated 1.2 million contracts, and they can be reduced to 5,877 contract ``clusters" that have highly-similar bytecode.
 The highly homogeneous nature of smart contracts show that only a limited number of contracts can be referenced during maintenance and development.

-Another work~\cite{kiffer2018analyzing} found that more than 60\% of smart contracts are never actually called.
-These useless contracts make up much noisy data on the Ethereum, and increase the difficulty of code reuse of smart contracts.
-Similar findings were also reported by~\cite{di2019mayflies}.
-They analyzed the bytecode of smart contracts on Ethereum and found 44,883 contracts do not have any jumps in their bytecode, which means these contracts are useless.
-Only 0.6\% of the contracts have more than 1,000 transactions, while most of the active contracts are similar ERC20 contracts~\cite{erc20}, which are used to make tokens.
+Kiffer et al.~\citep{kiffer2018analyzing} also found that more than 60\% of smart contracts are never actually called.
+Most of these contracts are useless and hard to be reused.
+Similar findings were also reported by~\citep{di2019mayflies}.
+They analyzed the bytecode of smart contracts on Ethereum and found 44,883 are useless and hard to be reused.
+Only 0.6\% of the contracts have more than 1,000 transactions, while most of the active contracts are similar ERC20 contracts~\citep{erc20}, which are used to make tokens.
 Thus, the active contracts also cannot provide too much reference value.

-Hegedus et al.~\cite{hegedHus2019towards} analyzed more than 40 thousand Solidity source files.
+Heged{\H{u}}s et al.~\citep{hegedHus2019towards} analyzed more than 40 thousand Solidity source files.
 They found that the open sourced smart contract code either quite well-commented or not commented at all.
 Without comments in the source code, it is not easy for developers to understand and reuse the reference code.